gravitystorm/openstreetmap-carto/DOCKER.md

 ## Troubleshooting

 Importing the data needs a substantial amount of RAM in the virtual machine.
-If you find the import process (Reading in file: data.osm.pbf, Processing) being _killed_ by the virtual machine, exiting with error code 137, increase the Memory assigned in the Docker Preferences > Advanced > Adjust the computing resources.
+If you find the import process (Reading in file: data.osm.pbf, Processing) being _killed_ by the Docker demon, exiting with error code 137, increase the Memory assigned to Docker (e.g. macOS: Docker Preferences / Windows: Docker Settings > Advanced > Adjust the computing resources).

 Docker copies log files from the virtual machine into the host system, their [location depends on the host OS](https://stackoverflow.com/questions/30969435/where-is-the-docker-daemon-log).
 E.g. the 'console-ring' appears to be a ringbuffer of the console log, which can help to find reasons for killings.

 While installing software in the containers and populating the database, the disk image of the virtual machine grows in size, by Docker allocating more clusters.
 When the disk on the host system is full (only a few MB remaining), Docker can appear stuck.
-Watch the system log files of your host system.
+Watch the system log files of your host system for failed allocations.

 Docker stores its disk image by default in the home directories of the user.
-If you don't have enough space here, you can move it elsewhere in Docker > Preferences > Disk.
+If you don't have enough space here, you can move it elsewhere.
+(E.g. macOS: Docker > Preferences > Disk).